 Sylvère Lotringer, interview by Jonathan Thomas

 Adam Piron, Pure Legend: Dispatch from an Incomplete Search for the DeMille Indians

 Courtney Stephens, The elm, the oak, the deer, and the City of the wicked

-Kevin Jerome Everson interviewed by Anna Hogg
+Kevin Jerome Everson, interview by Anna Hogg

-Donatella Di Cesare interviewed by Jonathan Thomas
+Donatella Di Cesare on The Breathing Catastrophe, interview by Jonathan Thomas

 Penelope Uribe-Abee, Sopa de Fideo, The Kid, and Modern Times

 Ed Steck, The House by the Cemetery / Beyond the Door